-Natasha Wilson is a first-year Pittsburgh Opera Resident Artist in 2019-20.
-She is scheduled to perform Rosalba/Florencia en el Amazonas, Morgana/Alcina, and Frasquita/Carmen and the Carmen Student Matinee.
+Natasha Wilson is a second-year Pittsburgh Opera Resident Artist in 2020-21.
+She performed Rosalba/Florencia en el Amazonas and Morgana/Alcina in 2019.

 Natasha Wilson is a New Zealand-born soprano, and has a Bachelor of Music, (Honours, first-class), majoring in classical vocal performance, from the University of Auckland.
 Natasha was recently based in San Francisco, where she completed her Post-Graduate Diploma in Vocal Studies, at the San Francisco Conservatory of Music, under the tutelage of César Ulloa.